neuralyzer/dokuwiki-plugin-revealjs/README.md

 ```
 ~~REVEAL theme_name~~
 ```
-somehere with ``theme_name`` replaced by one of the reveal.js themes as listed under "Available themes".
+with `theme_name` replaced by one of the reveal.js themes as listed under "Available themes".

 All other options are also overwritable in a wiki page by using the URL query parameter syntax:
 ```